I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisgetshareddataalignment.md

      than one processor.</p>

 ## -remarks
 <p>Use
     <b>NdisGetSharedDataAlignment</b> to determine the best alignment for data structures that will be shared
     between processors.
-Using the returned value when allocating such structures minimizes cache effects that reduce the performance of multiprocessor systems.</p>

-<p>System support for
-    <b>NdisGetSharedDataAlignment</b> is available in Windows XP and later versions.</p>

-<p>Use
-    <b>NdisGetSharedDataAlignment</b> to determine the best alignment for data structures that will be shared
-    between processors.
-Using the returned value when allocating such structures minimizes cache effects that reduce the performance of multiprocessor systems.</p>

-<p>System support for
-    <b>NdisGetSharedDataAlignment</b> is available in Windows XP and later versions.</p>

-<p>Use
-    <b>NdisGetSharedDataAlignment</b> to determine the best alignment for data structures that will be shared
-    between processors.
-Using the returned value when allocating such structures minimizes cache effects that reduce the performance of multiprocessor systems.</p>

-<p>System support for
-    <b>NdisGetSharedDataAlignment</b> is available in Windows XP and later versions.</p>

-<p>Use
-    <b>NdisGetSharedDataAlignment</b> to determine the best alignment for data structures that will be shared
-    between processors.
 Using the returned value when allocating such structures minimizes cache effects that